KeithMadison/detect_mgp_implementation/README.md

 ## Potential Improvements and Alternative Approaches

 While reading this paper, several potential improvements and alternative approaches came to mind.
-These are divided into “obvious” next steps, aligning with standard extensions to image processing pipelines, and “less obvious” ideas, which are speculative but could yield improvements.
+I am by no means an expert in image processing, so I have divided these into “obvious” next steps (aligning with standard extensions to image processing pipelines) and “less obvious” ideas, which are speculative but could perhaps yield improvements.

 ### “Obvious” Next Steps
 1. **Incorporating Optical Character Recognition (OCR):**